SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

 Mages also have `name`, `health = 100` and `mana = 100`.

 Every mage can cast spells.
-When a spell is casted the mage's mana decreases by 1 and the following message is printed on the console:
+When a spell is cast the mage's mana decreases by 1 and the following message is printed on the console:

 `${mage's name} cast ${spell}`

-# Example
+## Example
 **Input**

 ```js